maureeungaro/clas12-systems/README.md

 ## Geometry service

-CLAS12 systems that use the coatjava geometry service to share geometry between simulation and recontruction use groovy to import the geometry parameters:
+CLAS12 systems that use the coatjava geometry service to share geometry between simulation and recontruction use groovy to import the geometry parameters.

 - Download coatjava: